-Students spend four weeks near the end of the semester working on an Independent Study Project (ISP), pursing original research on a selected topic of interest to them.
+Students spend four weeks near the end of the semester working on an Independent Study Project (ISP), pursuing original research on a topic of interest to them.
 The ISP is conducted in Geneva where students interview leading experts in fields related to their research project.

 The ISP provides students with practical experience for academic and professional development.
 It also allows students to create a solid professional network and form a concrete base for future academic and professional career choices.